Draghi ties Lagarde's hands with promise of indefinite stimulus | Devdiscourse

 European Central Bank chief Mario Draghi pledged indefinite stimulus on Thursday to revive an ailing eurozone economy, tying the hands of his successor for years to come and sparking an immediate conflict with U.S. President Donald Trump.

-As Draghi's eight-year mandate nears its close, the ECB cut rates deeper into negative territory and promised bond purchases with no end-date to push borrowing costs even lower, hoping to kick-start the bloc nearly a decade after its debt crisis.
+As Draghi's eight-year mandate nears its close, the ECB cut rates deeper into negative territory and promised bond purchases with no end-date to push borrowing costs even lower, hoping to kick-start activity nearly a decade after the bloc's debt crisis.
 The bigger-than-expected stimulus will increase pressure on the U.S. Federal Reserve and Bank of Japan to ease policy next week to support a world economy increasingly characterized by low growth and protectionist threats to free trade.

 "You remember me saying that all instruments were on the table, ready to be used.
 Well, today we did it," Draghi told a news conference.
-Yet there were doubts as to whether the ECB measures -- most of the few remaining tools in its monetary policy arsenal -- would be enough to boost a eurozone recovery in the face of a U.S.-China trade war and possible disruption from Brexit.
+Yet there were doubts, even within the ECB itself, as to whether the latest measures -- most of the few remaining tools in its monetary policy arsenal -- would be enough to stoke a eurozone recovery in the face of a U.S.-China trade war and possible disruption from Brexit.

-Draghi acknowledged that the ECB's already gloomy projections did not encompass the possibility of a hard Brexit or a further escalation of the global trade war.
+Draghi faced pushback from the representatives of Germany and France as well as at least one of his own board members when he pushed for resuming the ECB's bond-buying program, three sources told Reuters.
 Thursday's moves also infuriated Trump, who just this week called on the U.S. Fed to adopt a negative-rate policy.

 "They are trying, and succeeding, in depreciating the Euro against the VERY strong Dollar, hurting U.S. exports...
 And the Fed sits, and sits, and sits.
 They get paid to borrow money, while we are paying interest!"
 Trump tweeted.